Maijin/ossec-bsideslux2018/lab2/README.txt

 Recipe
 ------
-To achieve this, we will use an export from a MISP instance and populate the roocheck detection feature.
+To achieve this, we will use an export from a MISP instance and populate the rootcheck detection feature.

 Steps
 -----
 1. Let's use my script 'mof.py' ("MISP OSSEC Feeder").
-To gain time, a file is already presennt in your /lab2 directory.
+To gain time, a file is already present in your /lab2 directory.

 2. Review the file misp_windows_ioc.txt to learn the format